About Peanut and Tree Nut Allergies

 First grade has been a difficult parenting year for Anne.
 Her 6-year-old son, Justin, began eating lunch in the cafeteria with hundreds of other students armed with their peanut butter sandwiches, peanut butter crackers, and all those hidden peanuts in their processed foods.

 For Justin, who has an extremely severe allergy to peanuts, it means sitting at a peanut-free table.
-But Justin isn't alone: The U.S. Food and Drug Administration (FDA) estimates that 6% of children younger than 3 years old have some kind of food allergy, putting them at risk of an allergic reaction at home or, even more dangerously, away from home.
+But Justin isn't alone: About 8% of school-aged kids have some kind of food allergy, putting them at risk of an allergic reaction at home or, even more dangerously, away from home.

 Peanuts are among the most common allergy-causing foods, and they often find their way into things you wouldn't imagine.
 Take chili, for example: It may be thickened with ground peanuts.

 Peanuts are actually not a true nut, but a legume (in the same family as peas and lentils).
 But the proteins in peanuts are similar in structure to those in tree nuts.
 For this reason, people who are allergic to peanuts also can be allergic to tree nuts, such as almonds, Brazil nuts, walnuts, hazelnuts, macadamias, pistachios, pecans, and cashews.